Abravanel

-Don Judah Abravanel was treasurer and tax-collector under Sancho IV (1284–95) and Ferdinand IV (1295–1312).
+Don Judah Abravanel was treasurer and tax collector under Sancho IV of Castile (1284–95) and Ferdinand IV of Castile (1295–1312).
 In 1310 he and other Jews guaranteed the loans made to the crown of Castile to finance the siege of Algeciras.
-It is probable that he was almoxarife ("collector of revenues") of Castile.
+He probably was almoxarife ("collector of revenues") of Castile.
 Don Judah Abravanel and his family later fled to Lisbon, Portugal, where they reverted to Judaism and filled important governmental posts.
 His son, Judah (died 1471), was in the financial service of the infante Ferdinand of Portugal, who by his will (1437) ordered the repayment to him of the vast sum of 506,000 reis blancs.
-Later he was apparently in the service of the Duke of Braganza.
+Later, he was apparently in the service of the Duke of Braganza.
 His export business also brought him into trade relations with Flanders.
-He was father of Don Isaac Abrabanel and grandfather of Judah Abrabanel Leone Ebreo and Samuel Abrabanel.
+He was the father of Don Isaac Abrabanel and grandfather of Judah Leon Abravanel and Samuel Abravanel.

-Another eminent member of the family was Samuel of Seville, of whom Menahem b.
-Zerah wrote that he was "intelligent, loved wise men, befriended them, was good to them and was eager to study whenever the stress of time permitted."
+Another eminent member of the family was Samuel of Seville, of whom Menahem ben Aaron ibn Zerah wrote that he was "intelligent, loved wise men, befriended them, was good to them and was eager to study whenever the stress of time permitted".
 He had great influence at the court of Castile.
-In 1388 he served as royal treasurer in Andalusia.
+In 1388, he served as royal treasurer in Andalusia.
 During the anti-Jewish riots of 1391 he was forcibly converted to Christianity under the name of Juan Sánchez (de Sevilla) and was appointed comptroller in Castile.
 It is thought that a passage in a poem in the Cancionero de Baena, attributed to Alfonso Álvarez de Villasandino, refers to him.

 Samuel Abravanel, Don Judah Abravanel's grandson, settled in Valencia, and Samuel's son, Judah (and perhaps Don Judah himself), left for Portugal.
 Isaac, the son of Judah, returned to Castile, where he lived until the time of the great expulsion of the Jews from Spain in 1492.
 Then, with his three sons, Judah, Joseph, and Samuel, Isaac went to Italy.
-Their descendants, as well as other members of the family who arrived later from the Iberian peninsula, have lived in the Netherlands, England, Ireland, Germany, Turkey, Greece and American continent since the sixteenth century.
+Their descendants, as well as other members of the family who arrived later from the Iberian Peninsula, have lived in the Netherlands, England, Ireland, Germany, Turkey, Greece and American continent since the sixteenth century.

-The high relative status of the family among the people of Iberia is indicated by a Ladino saying in Thessaloniki: Ya basta mi nombre ke es Abravanel, or "My name is enough, and my name is Abravanel."
+The high relative status of the family among the people of Iberia is indicated by a Ladino saying in Thessaloniki: Ya basta mi nombre ke es Abravanel, meaning "My name is enough, and my name is Abravanel."